wp-plugins/kn-mobile-sharebar/readme.txt

 == Changelog ==

+= 1.0.5 - 26 February 2014 =
+* Fix : Will not appear on small size desktop browser.
+* New : Option to appear on small size desktop browser.
+* New : Option to change ShareBar height size.

 = 1.0.4 - 26 February 2014 =
-* Fix : Fix a silly mistake, Sharebar appear on desktop?
+* Fix : Silly mistake, ShareBar appear on desktop?
 It's gone with this version!

 = 1.0.3 - 26 February 2014 =
-* New : You can choose to place the KN Mobile Sharebar location at bottom or top of the page.
+* New : Option to place ShareBar location at bottom or top of the page.
-* New : Option to show or hide KN Mobile Sharebar at front page, every blog post or every page.
+* New : Option to show or hide ShareBar at front page, every blog post or every page.
 * New : Twitter and WhatsApp text can be modified.

 = 1.0.2 - 25 February 2014 =